skip to main content

 How to use attributes when creating a listing

 Please do not choose too many attributes for one service.
-An age, one or two condition groups and one or two other purposes should be the most that you need.
-If you wish to show you can help with a range of needs, it may be better to add new services
+An age range, one or two condition groups and one or two other purposes should be the most that you need.
+If you wish to show you can help with a range of needs, it may be better to add new services.
+Users report that they don't like getting soo many results when many are irrelevant.

 • Autism